-When DNA Proves What Documents Can’t: The O’Brien Family Discovery
+When DNA Proves What Documents Can’t

-How modern genetic science validated a 150-year-old probate document—and what it teaches us about complex genealogical research
+How modern genetic science validated a 150-year-old probate document — and what it teaches us about complex genealogical research.

-1874 Queens County probate document mentioning "Uncle Patrick O'Brien in Newport, Kentucky" - the single historical reference that would take 150 years to validate
+1874 Queens County probate document mentioning “Uncle Patrick O'Brien in Newport, Kentucky” — the single historical reference that would take 150 years to validate.

 When Terrence O'Brien died suddenly in November 1874 at age 41, he left behind four orphaned children in Queens, New York.
 His second wife had died just six months earlier, leaving the three youngest children in need of guardians.
 Thomas Higgins became guardian for the two girls, Mary Ann and Elizabeth.
 A Mrs. Madden took guardianship of 18-month-old Miles Murtha Lawrence.
 The oldest child, James Henry, was sent to Uncle Patrick O'Bryan in Newport, Kentucky.